MihaiDavid05/ModARN-GenT/README.md

 ```
 You can choose to reset (re-initialize) the state after each timestep with the `--reset_state` flag.

+Plots with metrics will be created under the `plots` folder.

 ### Generation or prediction

-Use the `generate_compare.py` script to either predict or generate data under dataframe format.
+Use the `generate_compare.py` script to either predict or generate data under a dataframe format.

 ```bash
 python generate.py --model_file <checkpoint_name>.pt
                    --output_path <output_dataframe_name>.csv
 ```
 With the above command a dataframe will be predicted using the given model.
-If you want to generate data with a model, you need to add the `--generate` flag to the command and TODO.
+If you want to generate data with a model, you need to add the `--generate` flag to the above command and TODO.